PuyinFBCN/MS_Word_Copilot/Readme.md

 You can call wordcopilot in any time when you writing your document.

-Also you can tell wordcopilot your document purpuse through add document comments (File->Info->Comments)
+Also you can tell wordcopilot your document purpose through add document comments (File->Info->Comments)

 ![image](https://user-images.githubusercontent.com/83263744/227417600-1ed7bd7b-8f30-42d8-af4e-33d7e8d03303.png)